tomit4/c_programming/chapter_2/programming_projects/05/readme.md

-Write a program that asks the u ser to enter a value for `x` and then displays the value of the following polynomial:
+Write a program that asks the user to enter a value for `x` and then displays the value of the following polynomial:

 ```